-In addition to the 2004 study, more recent engagement with the UK trade association TechWorks, who represent all UK semiconductor manufacturers, has indicated that it is likely that the sector has contracted in recent years, and in 2023 a survey of operators was facilitated by TechWorks, which provided consumption of each F-gas for 2016-2021 (Gluckman Consulting, 2023).
+that the sector has contracted in recent years, and in 2023 a survey of operators was facilitated by TechWorks, which provided consumption of each F-gas for 2016-2021 (Gluckman Consulting, 2023).
 Not all semiconductor manufacturers engaged in the survey, but we estimate that those that did would represent 80% of F-gas use in the UK, and therefore activity data are uplifted to account for this.

-When the uplifted 2023 data were compared with estimates previously extrapolated based on the qualitative information from stakeholders, we found very similar total CO_2e emissions estimates, although there were some significant differences in which specific substances were estimated to be used.
+When the uplifted 2023 data were compared with estimates previously extrapolated based on the qualitative information from stakeholders, we found very similar total CO2e emissions estimates, although there were some significant differences in which specific substances were estimated to be used.